menckend/writing/pages/articles/dglb/dglbarch.md

 By executing these functions, the GLB devices are able to distribute "connections" to a given FQDN across backend targets.  dGLB is ***only*** in-path for the DNS phase of client-to-server connectivity, which makes for extremely low capacity requirements on the GLB devices, but significantly limits to granularity and accuracy with which load-balancing can be implemented.

-## Conceptual Architecture Diagram
+### Conceptual Architecture Diagram

 ![image](./dglb-conceptual-key.drawio.svg)
 ![image](./dglb-conceptual-1.drawio.svg)

-# Essential Functions of the dGLB Appliances

-There are several critical functions to be performed by the dLGB appliances, although not all are required for each use case

-* Responding authoritatively to DNS queries for the FQDN of a load-balanced service to direct traffic *from* a subset of client-devices
-* Performing health-checks on the load-balancing targets that have been configured for each load-balanced service’s FQDN
-*

-## Respond Authoritatively to DNS Queries for FQDNs of Load-balanced Services
+***

+## Common Use Cases

+Because dGLB provides a relatively coarse-grained mechanism for traffic distribution, it is of relatively low utility for balancing (the irony isn't lost on anyone) workload distribution across targets.
+Use cases are instead best differentiated by the resiliency models they enable.

+### Active/Standby

+In the active/standby use-case, the FQDN for a globally-load-balanced service will have exactly two targets.
+One of the targets (steady-state) is tasked for use during steady-state operating mode, and the other target (recovery) is tasked for use *only* if the steady-state instance fails.
+The dGLBs are configured with policy to ensure that they reply to DNS queries use the "steady-state" target's data as long as the steady-state target is passing healtchecks with the dGLB, and to respond using the "recovery" instance's data only when it passes healthchecks AND the "steady-state" instance fails healthchecks.
+This use-case is generally a good match for disaster-recovery scenarios.

+### All Active

+In the active/active use-case, the FQDN for a globally-load-balanced service will have two or more targets.
+The dGLB will be configured to alternate using the data of *each* target that is passing healtchekcs when responding to queries for the FQDNs of load-balanced services.
+The manner of alternation may vary greatly depending on the functionality of the specific dGLB platform and the nuances of the deployed workload.

+***

-# Elements of the Architecture
+## Elements of the Architecture

-## Conventions
+### Conventions

 The italicized suffix "<em>(a-n)</em>" is used to indicate that multiple instances of this element may be instantiated, with a parenthesized alphabetic character index to differentiate between instances.
 For example, an element definition with a label of "cl(<em>a-n</em>)"  could may be instantiated multiple times.
 In such a case, individual instances would be named:  "cl(a)", "cl(b)", cl(c)", etc..

-## Element Definitions
+### Element Definitions

 | Element Label | Element Name | Element Description |
 | ------------- | ------------ | ------------------- |